 10. When do I have to calibrate the radon detector?

-Go to the manufacturer’s guidelines.
-However, continuous radon monitors must generally be calibrated every year to ensure precision.
-Sensors that are passive do not need calibration; however, they must be replaced at the end of each usage.
+Go to the manufacturer’s guide.
+Continuous sensors must generally be calibrated every year to ensure precision.
+Passive sensors do not need calibration; however, they must be replaced after each use.

 11. Do I have the ability to reset the radon detector myself?

-Certain detectors let users reset the device according to the manufacturer’s directions.
-For calibration or maintenance, it’s usually perfect to seek out well-qualified solutions to ensure the equipment is kept in precision.
+Certain detectors allow you to set the device according to the manufacturer’s instructions or maintenance guidelines, which usually results in a perfect setup.
+It’s essential to find well-qualified solutions to ensure the equipment is kept in precision.

 Other Resources